 Often, our drug defense lawyers are able to have a case dismissed before it ever goes to trial.
 In many other cases, we are able to obtain an acquittal or negotiate favorable sentencing options, such as probation or suspended sentencing, which can keep you out of jail and allow for later expungement of your record.

-To find out how Phillips & Associates can help with your possession of paraphernalia defense, submit our case evaluation form or call (405) 418-8888 to schedule a free, confidential consultation with a well-qualified defense attorney.
+To find out how Phillips & Associates can help with your possession of paraphernalia legal defense, submit our case evaluation form or call (405) 418-8888 to schedule a free, confidential consultation with a well-qualified defense attorney.

 36. "Drug paraphernalia" means all equipment, products and materials of any kind which are used, intended for use, or fashioned specifically for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body, a controlled dangerous substance in violation of the Uniform Controlled Dangerous Substances Act including, but not limited to: